fhiso/sources-and-citations/citation-elements.md

 format is defined by this standard.
 {/}

+Given a *citation element set* (and any necessary internal state), an application ought to be able to produce algorithmically a *formatted citation* in a reasonable approximation to any mainstream citation style.
+If higher quality *formatted citations* are desirable, applications *should* allow users to manually edit them to fine-tune their presentation, and *should* store the result of reuse.  *Formatted citations* need not include all the information from a *citation element set* if the style dictates that certain information is omitted in the relevant context.

+{.note}  Producing *formatted citations* of a professional quality following a particular style guide is a difficult art about which books have been written.
+This standard does not require applications to produce *formatted citations*, and throughout this suite of standards, there is no expectation that an application choosing to do so should be able to do more than a "reasonable approximation" of generating *formatted citations* automatically.
+That is why this standard recommends that users be allowed to fine-tune them by hand if high quality *formatted citations* are required.

 *Citation element sets* *should not* include *citation elements* for information that is not normally included in a *formatted citation*.
 They are not intended to provide a general mechanism for storing